Graylog2/documentation/pages/sidecar.rst

 Secure Sidecar Communication
 ============================

-The Communication between Sidecar and Graylog will be secured if your API :ref:`use SSL <https_setup>`.
+The Communication between Sidecar and Graylog will be secured if your API :ref:`uses SSL <https_setup>`.

 To secure the communication between the Collector and Graylog you just need to mark ``Enable TLS`` in your Beats Input.
 Without giving additional Information, Graylog will now create a self-signed certificate for this Input.
 Now in the Sidecar Beats Output Configuration you just mark ``Enable TLS Support`` and ``Insecure TLS connection``.
 After this is saved, the communication between Beats and Graylog will use TLS.